 How to Attract Orioles to Your Backyard

-April is a big bird month in the Great Lakes region.
-The ubiquitous robins have been around since mid-March and are starting to feast on insects and worms emerging from the frozen earth.
-The next anticipated migratory bird to swoop in on the scene is the Baltimore oriole.
+The short summer is big for those who enjoy to put out feeders and draw in the active birds in the Great Lakes region.
+The ubiquitous robins have been around since mid-March and have feasted on insects and worms emerging from the frozen earth.
+The next anticipated migratory bird to swoop in on the scene is the Baltimore Oriole.
 After spending the winter in Mexico, Cuba, and Central America, this migratory bird has been making his way to Canada, the Great Lakes, and New England regions since early March.

 With a little persistence, you can attract orioles to your yard within a few weeks.
 By using these rules of thumb, you can have this colorful resident for the entire summer season.